addcarwidgets logoAdd Car Widgets

 iOS 26.2 added something subtle but important — CarPlay's dark mode auto-switches at sunset based on your iPhone's location.
 That means your wallpaper switches between a light and dark variant automatically as you drive into evening.
 If your custom wallpaper is light-only, it'll get auto-dimmed at night and look muddy.

 If you want to stack a custom wallpaper with custom widgetsand a custom connection chime, that's the full personalization triad — and once all three are set up, the default CarPlay experience starts to feel borrowed.
 For details on the chime side, see the dedicated sounds guide.
-Apple's own wallpaper documentationcovers the iPhone side; for the CarPlay side, the r/CarPlay community's ongoing thread on wallpaper rendering quirksis more useful than any official source.
+Apple's own wallpaper documentation covers the iPhone side; for the CarPlay side, the r/CarPlay community's ongoing thread on wallpaper rendering quirksis more useful than any official source.

 FAQ